ManuelECdev/udaProject2/README.txt

-This project converts the architecture in file Udacity Project 2.pdf into Cloudformation scripts.
+This project converts the architecture in the file Udacity Project 2.pdf into Cloudformation scripts.

 How to deploy the infrastructure: